Kryvbas: Geography

 Named after the city of Kryvyi Rih, the basin occupies the western part of the Dnipropetrovsk Oblast, as well as some small parts of the neighboring Kirovohrad and Mykolaiv oblasts, in a valley of Inhulets and Saksahan rivers (both are tributaries of the Dnipro).
 It stretches by a narrow strip (2–7 km) from north to south almost for 100 km from the town Zhovti Vody (lit.
 Yellow Waters) to latitudes of the Dnipro river with total area of 300 sq km.

 Facts

 Kryvbas is a major center of heavy industry in Ukraine.
 The region has major deposits of iron ore and some other metallurgical ores.
-To exploit them, first mining international companies were founded there in the late 19th century, but then were replaced by several larger ones founded in the middle of the 20th century, most of them were located in Kryvyi Rih.
+To exploit them, the first international mining companies were founded there in the late 19th century, replaced by several larger ones founded in the middle of the 20th century, most of them located in Kryvyi Rih.

-The Kryvyi Rih city itself has 45 iron ore mines, 41 quarries, 89 stockpiles, 26 collapse and displacement zones in the fields of mines, 15 tailings dams, 27 spelestological objects (opened old adits, drifts, mines, winzes, failed wells, etc.), 6 energy, 5 metallurgical, 28 machine-building and 5 chemical enterprises.
+Kryvyi Rih city itself has 45 iron ore mines, 41 quarries, 89 stockpiles, 26 collapse and displacement zones, 15 tailings dams, 27 spelestological objects (opened old adits, drifts, mines, winzes, failed wells, etc.), 6 energy, 5 metallurgical, 28 machine-building and 5 chemical enterprises.